runtimeverification/riscv-semantics/tests/README.md

 ## Contents

 ### failing.txt
 A list of tests that are known to fail under the current implementation.
 Each line consists of a single path to a failing test file.
-Paths are given relative to the `riscv-semantics` repository root.
+Paths are given relative to the `riscv-semantics/tests` directory.

 ### riscv-arch-test / riscv-arch-test-compiled
 The official RISC-V Architectural Test Suite.
 These are exercised in `src/tests/integration/test_conformance.py` as part of `make test_integration`.